forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ![Default Org](./images/default-org.png)

-**Tip**: Run the **SFDX: Deploy This Source to Org** command to easily check that your Salesforce extensions are running correctly and that you're connected to a Salesforce org.
+**Tip**: Run the **SFDX: Open Default Org** command to easily check that your Salesforce extensions are running correctly and that you're connected to a Salesforce org.